 We spend part of the money we raise directly on bear science.
 In 2016 Grizzly Bear Ranch began a joint project with the Brown Bear Research Network to monitor and study grizzly bears using our watershed.
-Our commitment is to spend 20 per cent of our fund on this initiative.

-We spend about another 20 per cent on mitigating human bear conflict within the area that we live.
+We spend about 20 per cent on mitigating human bear conflict within the area that we live.

 Some of that money is spent buying bear spray for residents, some on electric fencing costs and some on promoting programmes that encourage or help residents to manage their bear attractants (fruit trees, garbage etc..)

 The rest of the fund we spend on fighting for a ban on grizzly bear hunting in British Columbia.
 Every year between 250 and 300 grizzly bears are legally shot by hunters.
-We believe that shooting grizzly bears for trophies is unacceptable.
+We believe that shooting grizzly bears for sport is unacceptable.
 Opinion polls suggest that around 90 per cent of British Columbians agree with us.

 We engage in political activities – meeting ministers and lobbying Members of the Legislative Assembly for an end to the grizzly hunt as well as holding technical discussions with officials responsible for managing the hunt within the ministries.

 Without you – our guests – we could undertake none of these activities and we would like to thank all those who have made contributions, either directly, or through their stay at Grizzly Bear Ranch.